deeptho/neumodvb/docs/lnbs.md

 LNBs local oscillator (the two numbers are for the low and high band, respectively)
 * `Networks`.
 Clicking on this field will popup a window, which lists all the networks that an LNB can tune to
+* `start freq`.
+This sets the lowest possible frequency the LNB can tune to.
+The special value -1 means that this is set to the default value for this lnb type, e.g., 10.7 Ghz for a universal LNB.
+* `end freq`.
+This sets the highest possible frequency the LNB can tune to.
+The special value -1 means that this is set to the default value for this lnb type, e.g., 12.75 Ghz for a universal LNB.

 The screenshot below shows the networks for a movable dish which is allowed to move to 6 different satellite positions.
 In this table, you can add new lines (`Edit - New`) or edit existing Lines (activate `Edit mode`